Eugene-Kashnikov/Example/README.md

 To run all modules, navigate to terminal and run:

-mvn clean test -DauthKey="your personal key" allure:serve
+mvn clean test -DauthKey="your personal key"

 Get your private key - https://docs.thecatapi.com/

 Get report - mvn allure:serve
-or mvn allure:report